To transfer ownership of a file you own, go here instead.

-As an administrator, you can change a file's owner in Google Drive if the 2 accounts are managed by your organization.
+As an administrator, you can change a file's owner in Google Drive if the current owner and the proposed owner are in your organization.
 For example, if someone leaves your company, you can transfer the files they own to someone else.
 That way, you can save their files before deleting their account.
 Transferring files does not affect who has access to the files.
-You can’t transfer Google Photos or Maps files.

-- Consider moving the files to a shared drive instead—All files in a shared drive are owned collectively by all participants.
+- Consider moving the files to a shared drive instead.
+All files in a shared drive are owned collectively by your organization.
 If a user leaves or is deleted, other members can still access the files.
-Learn more about shared drives, including how to move existing content to a shared drive.
+Learn how to move existing content to a shared drive.

-- If you don’t allow users to migrate files to shared drives, suspend the current owner's account—This action prevents new content from being created or moved in during the transfer.
+- Suspend the current owner's account.
+This action prevents new content from being created or moved in during the transfer.
 For details, go to Suspend a user temporarily.

-- Make sure that the new owner's account is active—You can't transfer ownership if the account is suspended or deleted.
+- Make sure that the new owner's account is active.
+You can't transfer ownership to a suspended or deleted account.
 If needed, you can restore a recently deleted user or a suspended user.

 - If you need to transfer orphaned files (files that have lost their parent folders):